-Inside you’ll find vendors hawking local Southern cuisine like Sweet Auburn BBQ, or a favorite of our readers, Grindhouse Burger, but you’ll also find specialty treats from around the world.
+At this chic, throw-back market, you’ll find vendors selling local Southern cuisine like Sweet Auburn BBQ, or a favorite of our readers, Grindhouse Burger, but you’ll also find specialty treats from around the world.

 My favorite, a Venezuelan street food called an arepa from Arepa Mi, a perfect lunch for MLK weekend or anytime.